 Sewer service in the City of Lakewood is almost entirely provided by Pierce County Public Works and Utilities.
 Sewer service was recently expanded to serve the Tillicum and Woodbrook communities.
 The Town of Steilacoom provides sewer service to Western State Hospital.
-Steilacoom has indicated that its facilities serving the Western State Hospital currently have additional growth capacity.
+The connection to the Steilacoom sewer system is at the southwest corner of the WSH campus.
+This connection is being upgraded in 2023, including the addition of a meter.
+Future development will require additional sewer capacity charges and will be based on the calculated sewer demand from Pierce County Public Works and Utilities "Documented Water Use Data."
 The City of Tacoma provides sewer service to the Flett subdivision, and to commercial and residential users located in northeast Lakewood (80th Street and 84th Streets).
 Figure 7.2 describes the locations of all major sewer trunk lines within Lakewood.